Black Elk Peak: History

-Black Elk Peak and the Black Hills were protected within the Great Sioux Reservation established by the United States government in the Treaty of Fort Laramie in 1868; it covered most of the territory west of the Missouri River in South Dakota (the area now called West River).
+Black Elk Peak and the Black Hills were located within the Great Sioux Reservation established by the United States government in the Treaty of Fort Laramie in 1868; it covered most of the territory west of the Missouri River in South Dakota (the area now called West River).
 American settlement was concentrated east of the river, where there was more water for farming.

-The first Americans believed to have reached the summit were a party led by General George Armstrong Custer in 1874, during the Black Hills expedition.
+The first American settlers believed to have reached the summit were a party led by General George Armstrong Custer in 1874, during the Black Hills expedition.
 The federal government took back the Black Hills and another strip of land in a new treaty in 1877.
 More than a decade later, it broke up the Great Sioux Reservation in 1889 into five smaller reservations, the same year that North Dakota and South Dakota were admitted as states to the Union.
 The government made some nine million acres of former Lakota land available for purchase for ranching and homesteading.
 Most American settlement in West River did not start until the early 20th century.
-The area attracted many European immigrants as well as migrants from the East.
+The area attracted many European immigrants as well as settlers from the East.

 Black Elk Peak is the site where Black Elk (Lakota Sioux) received his "Great Vision" when nine years old.
 He later became a medicine man known for his wisdom.
 Late in life, he returned to the peak accompanied by writer John Neihardt.
 Black Elk was sharing much of his life and philosophy with Neihardt through long talks translated by his son.
 Neihardt tried to express the medicine man's wisdom in his book Black Elk Speaks (1932).

 Neihardt recorded Black Elk's words about his vision as follows:

 "I was standing on the highest mountain of them all, and round about beneath me was the whole hoop of the world," he is quoted as saying.
 "And while I stood there I saw more than I can tell and I understood more than I saw; for I was seeing in a sacred manner the shapes of all things in the spirit, and the shape of all shapes as they must live together like one being."